COMBINE-lab/salmon/doc/source/salmon.rst

 set at most one of these options to a positive integer.)

 """""""""""""""""""""
-``--biasCorrect``
+``--seqBias``
 """""""""""""""""""""

-Passing the ``--biasCorrect`` flag to Salmon will enable it to learn and correct for sequence-specific biases in the input data.
+Passing the ``--seqBias`` flag to Salmon will enable it to learn and correct for sequence-specific biases in the input data.
 Specifically, this model will attempt to correct for random hexamer priming bias, which results in the preferential sequencing of fragments starting with certain nucleotide motifs.
 By default, Salmon learns the sequence-specific bias parameters using 1,000,000 reads from the beginning of the input.
-If you wish to change the number of samples from which the model is learned, you can use the ``--numBiasSamples`` parameter. *Note*: This sequence-specific bias model is substantially different from the bias-correction methodology that was used in Salmon versions prior to 0.6.0 (and Sailfish versions prior to 0.9.0).
+If you wish to change the number of samples from which the model is learned, you can use the ``--numBiasSamples`` parameter.
+Salmon uses a variable-length Markov Model (VLMM) to model the sequence specific biases at both the 5' and 3' end of sequenced fragments.
+This methodology generally follows that of Roberts et al. [#roberts]_, though some details of the VLMM differ.

+*Note*: This sequence-specific bias model is substantially different from the bias-correction methodology that was used in Salmon versions prior to 0.6.0.
 This model specifically accounts for sequence-specific bias, and should not be prone to the over-fitting problem that was sometimes observed using the previous bias-correction methodology.

 """""""""""""""""""""
-``--useFSPD``
+``--gcBias``
 """""""""""""""""""""

+Passing the ``--gcBias`` flag to Salmon will enable it to learn and correct for fragment-level GC biases in the input data.
+Specifically, this model will attempt to correct for biases in how likely a sequence is to be observed based on its internal GC content.
+This bias is distinct from the primer biases learned with the ``--seqBias`` option.
+Though these biases are distinct, they are not completely independent.
+When both ``--seqBias`` and ``--gcBias`` are enabled, Salmon will learn a conditional fragment-GC bias model.
+By default, Salmon will learn 3 different fragment-GC bias models based on the GC content of the fragment start and end contexts, though this number of conditional models can be changed with the (*hidden*) option ``--conditionalGCBins``.
+Likewise, the number of distinct fragment GC bins used to model the GC bias can be changed with the (*hidden*) option ``--numGCBins``.

+"""""""""""""""""""""
+``--posBias``
+"""""""""""""""""""""

-Passing the ``--useFSPD`` flag to Salmon will enable modeling of a position-specific fragment start distribution.
+Passing the ``--posBias`` flag to Salmon will enable modeling of a position-specific fragment start distribution.
 This is meant to model non-uniform coverage biases that are sometimes present in RNA-seq data (e.g. 5' or 3' positional bias).
-Currently, a single global model is learned and applied to all transcripts, as there is typically not enough information to learn a separate model for each transcript.
-However, modeling the effect in this manner can still be helpful when there is a global bias in coverage.
-In the future, we will potentially be exploring more fine-grained positional bias models.
+Currently, a small and fixed number of models are learned for different lenght classes of transcripts, as is done in Roberts et al. [#roberts]_.

 What's this ``LIBTYPE``?
 ------------------------

-Salmon, like sailfish, has the user provide a description of the type of sequencing library from which the reads come, and this contains information about e.g. the relative orientation of paired end reads.
-However, we've replaced the somewhat esoteric description of the library type with a simple set of strings; each of which represents a different type of read library.
-This new method of specifying the type of read library is being back-ported into Sailfish and will be available in the next release.
+Salmon, has the user provide a description of the type of sequencing library from which the reads come, and this contains information about e.g. the relative orientation of paired end reads.
+As of version 0.7.0, Salmon also has the ability to automatically infer (i.e. guess) the library type based on how the first few thousand reads map to the transcriptome.
+To allow Salmon to automatically infer the library type, simply provide ``-l A`` or ``--libType A`` to Salmon.
+Even if you allow Salmon to infer the library type for you, you should still read the section below, so that you can interpret how Salmon reports the library type it discovers.

 The library type string consists of three parts: the relative orientation of the reads, the strandedness of the library, and the directionality of the